Deterministic complexity analysis of Hermitian eigenproblems: Introduction

 Algorithms for eigenproblems have been studied for decades, some of the earliest being attributed to Jacobi \cite{jacobi1846leichtes,golub2000eigenvalue}.
+We refer to standard textbooks for an overview of the rich literature \cite{demmel1997applied,golub2013matrix,parlett1998symmetric,bhatia2007perturbation,saad2011numerical}.
 Some landmark works include the power method \cite{mises1929praktische}, the Lanczos algorithm \cite{lanczos1950iteration}, and the paramount QR algorithm \cite{francis1961qr,francis1962qr,kublanovskaya1962some}, which has been recognized as one of the ``top ten algorithms of the twentieth century'' \cite{dongarra2000guest}, signifying the importance of the eigenproblem in science and engineering.
-Its rapid convergence was established in \cite{wilkinson1968global,dekker1971shifted}.
-Given a Hermitian tridiagonal matrix $\matT$ with size $n\times n$, the algorithm can compute a set of approximate eigenvalues in $\widetilde O(n^2)$ arithmetic operations.
-A set of approximate eigenvectors can be also returned in $O(n^3)$ operations.
+Given a Hermitian tridiagonal matrix $\matT$ with size $n\times n$, the algorithm can compute a set of approximate eigenvalues in $ O(n^2\log(\tfrac{n}{\epsilon}))$ arithmetic operations, based on the seminal analyses of Wilkinson \cite{wilkinson1968global} and Dekker and Traub \cite{dekker1971shifted}.
+A set of approximate eigenvectors can be also returned in $ O(n^3\log(\frac{n}{\epsilon}))$ operations.
 In conjunction with the classic unitary similarity transformation algorithm of Householder \cite{householder1958unitary}, the shifted-QR algorithm has heavylifted the computational burden of solving eigenvalue problems for decades, both in theory and in practice.
-A detailed bit complexity analysis of the shifted QR algorithm was provided recently in \cite{banks2021global1,banks2022global2,banks2022global3}; some standard textbooks include \cite{demmel1997applied,golub2013matrix,parlett1998symmetric,bhatia2007perturbation,saad2011numerical}.
+A detailed bit complexity analysis was provided recently in \cite{banks2021global1,banks2022global2,banks2022global3}.